syed1917/Diagnosis-of-Diabetic-Retinopathy-using-CNN/README.md

 Tactics

-To achieve the project’s goals, these tactics will be implemented:
+To achieve the projects goals, these tactics will be implemented:
 1. Technology Development
 	• 	Use transfer learning with pre-trained CNNs (e.g., ResNet) to reduce development time.
 2. Data and Model Preparation